Japan loses close women's final to China at team worlds - ExBulletin

 Hina Hayata and Miu Hirano scored victories to give Japan a 2-1 lead, setting up the opportunity for a shock result at the Busan Exhibition and Convention Center in South Korea.

+“This is really a confidence booster,” Hirano said of her victory over world No. 2 Wang Yidi.
+“I used to feel that losing to China was inevitable, but I have never been so disappointed.
+We will work hard to avenge this loss at the Olympic Games.”

-Japan was looking for its first world team title in 53 years.
+Japan was looking for its first world team title in 53 years, but ultimately took silver for the fifth time in a row.

+“I was able to overcome one wall in the final,” Hayata said, referring to her victory over Chen in the second match.
+“Our tough fight against China is expected to continue.
+I will try to cross another wall.”

 |